0xG0M3S/0xg0m3s.github.io/content/post/2024/MyJourneySoFar_Professional.md

 Later that year, I won First Prize in a competition, demonstrating how Outsystems can excel in rapidly developing a proof of concept within just a few hours.
 I participated in the Healthcare Hackathon in Mainz, Germany.
 The event aimed to "Rethink health" by bringing together interdisciplinary teams of doctors, nurses, experts, employees, and patients to develop creative solutions for the future of healthcare.
 As one of the key developers, my team and I presented a transformation tool designed to streamline the back-office process for acquiring medical equipment in clinics using *Outsystems* and *DocuSign*.
 This tool enabled clinics to manage the entire acquisition process, from initial requests to formal contract creation with suppliers, all while leveraging digital signatures for approval from various stakeholders.

 In my last project with IG&H, we implemented an ontology application for the pension solution domain.
 The goal was to define the Netherlands pension system, from legislation to the services provided, enabling the generation of quotes and contracts through the application.
 The most challenging and interesting aspect was creating a new language to represent conditions between the ontology's properties and concepts.
 To validate the ontology, we built a parser and interpreter using *JavaScript* with *PeggyJS*, allowing it to run in a dedicated javascript environment like *Azure Functions* or on the Outsystems server through integration with the *Jint* JS engine.

-## Conclusion

-Throughout my time at IG&H, I consistently focused on innovation, problem-solving, and leveraging emerging technologies to deliver impactful solutions.
-My professional path, from freelancing to senior roles has been shaped by a commitment to continuous learning and adapting to the ever-evolving tech landscape.

-Now, I’m eager to dive deeper into cybersecurity, particularly web security and pentesting.
-This transition feels like a natural extension of my career, allowing me to combine my software engineering expertise with my long-standing interest in cybersecurity.

-To kickstart this new chapter, I’ve begun exploring various cybersecurity topics, from setting up home labs to studying for relevant certifications.
-I’m particularly interested in how web security can be integrated into the development process, ensuring that applications are both functional and secure.
-As I continue to build my knowledge and skills, I’m excited to see how this journey unfolds and how it will shape my future career.

-As I look back on my career so far, I’m grateful for the experiences and opportunities that have shaped me into the professional I am today.
-Venturing into cybersecurity is an exciting new chapter, and I’m committed to continuous learning and sharing my journey with the community.
-I’m looking forward to exploring new frontiers in technology and helping others along the way.